CSN Financial Aid

 - Earn additional CSN credit hours to meet all Satisfactory Academic Progress compliance requirements.

-- Submit a Reinstatement Request to Student Financial Services for progress review and compliance confirmation.
+- Submit a Request for Reinstatement Form to Student Financial Services for progress review and compliance confirmation.

 - A compliant student will become eligible for financial aid.